Recent changes to the Ukraine Schemes

 As mentioned above, the guidance confirms that those who meet the eligibility criteria can also switch into the Ukraine Family Scheme from within the UK.

-Ukrainian nationals already in the UK under visa routes such as Skilled Worker or Student visas and have visas expiring in the near future are still required to make a valid application to extend their visas in the UK where they meet the Immigration Rules for the route they are applying under.
-There are not currently any concessions for such extension applications and the normal rules apply.
+Ukrainian nationals already in the UK under visa routes such as Skilled Worker or Student visas and have visas expiring in the near future can make a valid application to extend or switch their visas in the UK where they meet the Immigration Rules for the route they are applying under.

 Ukrainian nationals could consider claiming asylum in the UK on the basis they have a well-founded fear of persecution and are at risk of harm.
 It is not possible to claim asylum outside of the UK, so those wishing to do so will need to apply from within the UK.